dhruvii1205/RNN_LSTM/README.md

 ### What Train or predict will do?
 * By giving train as a parameter, the model will be trained and the weights will be saved to a specific path.
-* BY giving predict as a parameter, we will use the saved weights by using **load_weight** function and predict the values for train and test dataset along with plotting the output for both the case.
+* By giving predict as a parameter, we will use the saved weights by using **load_weight** function and predict the values for train and test dataset along with plotting the output for both the case.
 * We will also print the **MSE (Mean Sqaured Error)** to understand which model is giving better result.

 ### What to expect after giving input?